Realized volatility and parametric estimation of Heston SDEs: Polynomial functions of volatilities and Theorem

 For any integer $q \geq 1$ there is a positive constante $C$, and an integer $p \geq 1$, determined only by $q, k,\btheta$ and the polynomial $h$ such that, for all positive $T$ and $y$, and all $0 = u(0) < u(1) < \ldots < u(k)$

 In particular for $q= 1$ one has

-\paragraph{Remarks:} Equation \eqref{Lqlimitpola} also implies that as $T \to \infty$, the random polynomial functionals $H_T$ converge in $L^q$-norm to the constants $\bE_\psi(H)$, where $L^q$-norms are computed under $\bE_y$.
-Note also, that all the constants introduced in the theorem and in its proof below do not depend on the actual lag instants $u(0) < u(1) < \ldots < u(k)$.
+\textbf{Remarks.} Equation \eqref{Lqlimitpola} also implies that as $T \to \infty$, the random polynomial functionals $H_T$ converge in $L^q$-norm to the constants $\bE_\psi(H)$, where $L^q$-norms are computed under $\bE_y$.
+Note also, that all the constants introduced in the theorem and in its proof below do not depend on the actual lags $u(0) < u(1) < \ldots < u(k)$.

 \paragraph{Proof of Theorem \ref{polymoments}:} \begin{proof} By linearity, we only need to consider the case when $h$ is a monomial in $k$ variables.
 For $k=1$, the result was proved by \eqref{Mpol}.
 Proceeding by recurrence on $k$, assume the result is true for monomials in $k-1$ variables $(x_2, \ldots, x_k)$.
 Any monomial $h$ in $k$ variables can be written as $h = x_1^m g(x_2, \ldots, x_k)$.
 Define